raspberrypilearning/silly-reminder/en/step_1.md

 --- task ---

-Click on the Basic blocks in the Blocks panel.
+Click on the `Basic` blocks menu.
 This will expand to show you various groups of blocks that you can use in your project.

 ![](images/basic-blocks.png)